Latent space models for grouped multiplex networks: Additional experiments

-Here, we repeat the method comparison experiment in Section \ref{compar_other_methods_exp_section}, but this time, under the logistic network-generating model.
+Here, we repeat the methods comparison experiment in Section \ref{compar_other_methods_exp_section} under the logistic edge model.
 Figure \ref{fig:errors_across_models_logistic} presents the corresponding results.
-We omit the points for $n=100$ and $M=8$ due to the instability of the Logistic model fitting for smaller data samples.
+We omit results for $n=100$ and $M=8$ due to the instability of the Logistic model fitting for small samples.

-Based on the upper row of Figure \ref{fig:errors_across_models_logistic}, we can see that with both $n$ and $M$ varying, GroupMultiNeSS is very close to matching the oracle rates while permanently dominating the MultiNeSS model.
-Similar to the Gaussian results in Figure \ref{fig:errors_across_models_gaus}, we can see that the COSIE model is significantly inferior to both the MultiNeSS and GroupMultiNeSS models.

-Looking at the lower row, we can see that contrary to the Gaussian model, GroupMultiNeSS exhibits higher error in estimating the shared component $S$ in the logistic case, with both models significantly less accurate than the oracle estimator.
-This behavior is related to the fact that latent space models with a non-linear link function, such as the sigmoid, produce adjacency matrices of much higher rank than the original latent space and thus usually suffer from overestimated ranks.
-In our case, the more latent components are estimated simultaneously, the more freedom the model has to overestimate their latent dimensions and thus overfit during the refitting step.